kap16/hpbar-script/README.md

 # hpbar-script

-HP Bar script for pygame using Python 2.
+Health Bar script for pygame using Python 2.
+Please note: script is not fully functional

-Author: kp16
+Author: kap16

-Date: 28/09/2013
+Created: 28/09/2013